 Successful participants will be awarded a Kew Historic Glasshouse Apprenticeship Certificate and a Transcript of Practical Training.
 This is a bespoke programme managed by the Royal Botanic Gardens, Kew.

 Apprentices require a good standard of education - 2 GCSEs (or equivalent) including English, Mathematics or a Science.
-Kew Historic Glasshouse Apprentices must be eligible to work in the United Kingdom for which there is a salary of £12,333 per annum.
+Kew Historic Glasshouse Apprentices must be eligible to work in the United Kingdom for which there is a salary of £12,333 per annum, plus a book allowance of £725.
 Limited opportunities also exist to care for the collections at weekends and these receive additional payment.

 Kew welcomes international applicants, however, we are unable to sponsor applicants to work in the United Kingdom for the Kew Historic Glasshouse Apprenticeship.
 It is the applicant's responsibility to ensure eligibility to work in the United Kingdom for the duration of the appointment.
 All successful applicants called to interview will be required to provide documentary evidence of their right to work in the United Kingdom at interview.